SEARCH BUILD NOTES

 }

-A deployable, VPC-ready Docker environment running the hybrid retrieval engine, the Next.js storefront, and the Prisma sync pipelines.
-ScoutLocal retains 100% ownership of the architectural IP, with no black-box vendor lock-in for the search layer.
+A deployable product build package covering the hybrid retrieval engine, the Next.js storefront, and the Prisma sync pipelines.
+ScoutLocal retained ownership of the code and product direction.